HfMT-ZM4/drawsocket/README.md

 * `id`: the id of the event
 * `del`: the delay time in milliseconds
+* `schedule` : the delay in milliseconds, which will be offset by the clock sync offset.
 * `obj`: an object to be sent to `drawsocket.input`, containing `key` and `val` values.

 For example, the following example, an event is created and set with a delay (`del`) of 1000ms (1s).
 After this delay, the object stored at the the `obj` address, is sent to `drawsocket.input` and is executed, resulting in a short diagonal line, with the `id`  "foo1".